-- D1 class 'non-residential institution' uses, where the scale or nature of the operation, or lack of the need for regular public access would make the proposed location appropriate. - Sui Generis uses which typically operate from employment sites such as car garages, taxi firms, home recycling centres and trade counter retail operations as well as some leisure businesses which may not be suited to town centres - A Class or D2 class town centre uses where the proposal is small scale and the employment area is centrally located.
-In some cases, the sequential test may be applied to ensure that there is not an impact on the town centre
+a) 'Non-residential institution' uses, where the scale or nature of the operation, or lack of the need for regular public access would make a location in a town centre or central to where people live less necessary - e.g. training facilities of various sorts, crèches that serve people working in the employment areas themselves or

+- types of health clinics that provide for specialised needs and are only occasionally visited: - b) They may include other uses which typically operate from employment sites such car garages, taxi firms, home recycling centres and trade counter retail operations, as well as some leisure businesses which may not be suited to town centres; - c) They would only include any of main town centre uses where the proposal is small scale and the employment area is centrally located in a main town or service centre: - d) They would not include any residential-type uses.

-Windfall Sites: Sites not specifically identified in the Development Plan
+Windfall Sites: Sites not specifically identified in the development plan